rcrandon/Django-1st-Website-Project/README.md

                             an a tag with an href to the "login" path with the content "Login" an li tag that contains:
                             an a tag with an href to the "signup" path with the content "Signup"

+## Helpful Commands

+Create a new virtual environment
+(Make sure you do this in a new terminal window or that you have NOT ALREADY activated a virtual environment): python -m venv .venv

+Activate a virtual environment:
+/Mac OS/ source ./.venv/bin/activate

+/Windows/ ./.venv/Scripts/Activate.ps1

+Deactivating your virtual environment
+(If you are in an active virtual environment, then you can deactivate it with this command): deactivate

+Update pip:
+python -m pip install --upgrade pip

+Install dependencies from requirements.txt: pip install -r requirements.txt

+# Create a brand new requirements.txt file from the installed pip packages:
+pip freeze > requirements.txt

+Run your development server:
+python manage.py runserver

+## Running Tests

+Run all Tests for your application: python manage.py test

+Run Specific Tests for your application(There are 17 Tests.
+Replace XX with 01, 02, 03, etc):
+python -m unittest tests.test_feature_XX

+Make migrations after creating or changing a model class: python manage.py makemigrations

+Apply the migrations to your database after making them: python manage.py migrate